Coronavirus Outbreak Latest Information

 Money Exchanges

-What Not To Do At Money Exchanges
+What To Do At Money Exchanges

-• Don’t use a money changer with an advertised rate which is better than any other in that area.
-(If the rate is too high it’s probably too good to be true).
+• Money changers with an advertised rate which is better than any other in that area are to be avoided (If the rate is too high it’s probably too good to be true).

 Cash

-• Don’t accept any smaller denominations than 50,000 or 100,000 notes (beware if they say they have no large notes and try to give you small notes instead).
+• Avoid any smaller denominations than 50,000 or 100,000 notes (beware if they say they only have small notes).

 v.
 Adventure Activities